nursenmd/mysql_db/README.md

-# MYSQL DB:
+# MYSQL DB
 This roles installs Mysql database

-# Dependencies:
+# Dependencies
-Python must be installed
+Python must

-# Example Playbook:
+# Example Playbook
-Including an example of how to use your role
+How to use a role
 ```
 - hosts: servers
      roles:
         - mysql_db
 ```

-# Licence:
+# Licence
 BSD

-# About Author:
+# About Author
-An optional section for the role authors to include
+nursen